AndreaCatania/RuntimeSkeletalMeshGenerator/README.md

 This is a UE4/5 plugin that simplify the process of creating a `USkeletalMeshComponent`, with many surfaces, at runtime.
 You can just pass all the surfaces' data, this library will take care to correctly populate the UE4/5 buffers, needed to have a fully working `USkeletalMeshComponent`.

-## This Fork fixes 5 major bugs in this plugin
+## This Fork fixes some major bugs in this plugin

 The original version of the plugin has an issue that causes it to completely trash the model being loaded into UE4/5, this bug is fixed here.
 And a second issue that cause animations to fail, this bug is fixed here.

+* Update to UE5

+* Update README.md

+* Fix Get Raw Bone Num RuntimeSkeletalMeshGenerator.cpp

+* Fix a bug related to the material

+* Fix Crash problems caused by INDEX_NONE

+  Fixed bug about bone weight, the default value should be 0, the array will be out of bounds, the functions inside ue are bug,

+  int32 InfluenceBone = Section.BoneMap [Vert.InfluenceBones [InfluenceIndex]];

+  the array is out of bounds, INDEX_NONE is -1, which causes an error.
+It needs to be set to 0.

 ## How to use it